Research in the Economics Department

 - International Financial Institutions and Development

 More information about Economics Research Clusters.

-Department staff played a major role in the funding of the International Initiative for Promoting Political Economy (IIPPE), a pluralistic forum for all progressive brands of political economy, the Research on Money and Finance (RMF) network, an association of political economists who engage in analytical work on the development of the monetary and the financial system, and the Japan Economy Network (JEN).
+Department staff played a major role in the funding of the International Initiative for Promoting Political Economy (IIPPE), a pluralistic forum for all progressive brands of political economy, the Japan Economy Network (JEN), the Dynamics of Gender Inequality (DGI) Network, the Female Employment and Dynamics of Inequality (FEDI) Network, and the European Research Network on Social and Economic Policy (EReNSEP).

 More information about Economics Research Networks.